 Following the March meeting a methodology was agreed in between operational teams at the two institutions.
 It was based on a principle of User Tests, where staff gets an access to a mock-up of a system design with hands-on experience of Trilogue Tables editor.

 Each participant was given a set of three task each, equal for each participant.
-Users were asked to evaluate the system design as if it was a live system, with test supervisor intervening only when boundaries of the system simulation were reached or if users would to give up on the task, considering it too difficult or system design inadequate.
+Users were asked to evaluate the system design as if it were a live system, with test supervisor intervening only when boundaries of the system simulation were reached or if users would give up on the task, considering it too difficult or system design inadequate.

 The scenarios tried to evaluate system design in three areas: